Kyle McCarter: Legislative positions

-Energy

-In a debate in 2012 and later public statements McCarter publicly supported a "clean coal" plant in Taylorville, Illinois.
-The day after Archer Daniels Midland and Tate & Lyle, both major employers in McCarter's senate district, expressed concern about the project, he changed his position and voted against the bill.
-Both companies were also donors to his campaign.
-In response Kurt Erickson of The Southern Illinoisan wrote, "In the process, he became the quintessential politician that voters love to hate: He said one thing on the campaign trail and then reversed himself once safely elected."

 Anti-bullying bill

 In May 2012, McCarter voted against a bill in the state senate that would have encouraged public schools to implement anti-bullying programs.
 McCarter voted against the bill because he believed such programs would be used to promote homosexuality.
 While answering questions about his vote, McCarter said, "Some of these programs are very good.
 They indeed encourage kids not to bully.
 But there are programs throughout the United States, used in some high schools and universities, that really have just a pro-homosexual agenda, and nothing but that."

 2016 campaign for U.S. Congress

 In October 2015, McCarter announced he would be running for the United States House of Representatives for the 15th district against fellow Republican incumbent John Shimkus, rather than run again for State Senate in 2018.
 While McCarter does not live in the 15th district, he lives close to the border and has said he is looking to move to Effingham.

 McCarter has received Tea Party support, as well as support from other conservative groups, including the Club for Growth.
 McCarter is running to the right of Shimkus, saying he is insufficiently conservative and an "insider."

 Prior to announcing his candidacy for Congress, McCarter used about $33,000 from his state campaign fund to pay a political consultant.
 That consultant, Elizabeth Van Holt of Isaiah Consulting, appeared with McCarter when he announced his congressional candidacy on October 7, 2015.
 State law prohibits the use of such campaign funds for federal races.
 McCarter said the money was paid for work related to his State Senate seat.

 Prior to the second quarter of 2015, McCarter's campaign committee never reported more than $50,354 in any quarter since the 2010 election cycle.
 In early 2016, McCarter's campaign refunded $52,000 in campaign contributions that had been accepted against FEC rules.

 McCarter ultimately lost the primary to Shimkus, receiving 39.63 percent of the vote.